rets-ci/wp-rets-client/readme.txt

 Although WP-Property is the most downloaded WordPress real estate plugin, it can handle so much more than real estate.
 Showcase any kind of entity you want, from livestock, golf carts, to properties and products, experiencing unparalleled ease of use and flexibility on the way.

 > Do you want to see the plugin in action?
 Just proceed to our <a href="http://madison.ci.usabilitydynamics.com/">Madison</a> and <a href="http://denali.ci.usabilitydynamics.com/">Denali</a> Demo sites.

+> Free theme <a href="https://www.usabilitydynamics.com/product/avalon">Avalon</a> especially for WP-Property plugin and all it's add-ons.
+It has responsive style layouts so that it can be displayed nicely in any device, desktop or mobile.
+Customizable sidebars and different widgets to suit every taste.
+All colors from the site are also customizable to fit your brand's colors.

 <strong>Dynamic Property Listings - No Coding Required!</strong><br>